Last updated

 • Search for car rental provided by Booking.com.

-• Look at and navigates through results.
+• Look at and navigate through results.

 When the traveller sees a vehicle and supplier location that meets their requirements, and decides to book, is redirected to Booking.com to complete the booking.